Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 > "The average person in the UK eats 85g meat per day."

 According to [this BBC report](https://www.bbc.co.uk/news/explainers-59232599) from 2019, the average person in the UK eats 3oz (85g) meat per day.
-That qualifies as a medium meat eater according to [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4372775/), which shows that the diet of medium meat-eater produces an average of 5.63kg CO2 per day (figures accurate as of March 2022).
+That qualifies as a medium meat eater according to [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4372775/), which shows that the diet of a medium meat-eater produces an average of 5.63kg CO2 per day (figures accurate as of March 2022).
 Multiply that by 365, and you get 2054.95kg over the course of a year, or 2.06 tonnes (rounded up).

 With regards to driving, [this website](https://www.nimblefins.co.uk/average-co2-emissions-car-uk) tells us that the average CO2 emissions per car in the UK in 2019 were 227.6g per mile.
 Considering the average car drives 76,000 miles per year in the UK, that makes 1,729kg, rounded up to 1.73 tonnes (figures accurate as of March 2022).